webciter/setBackgroundCanvas/README.md

 <h3>BackgroundCanvasChanged</h3>

-Triggered when a chnage to the canvas object.
+Triggered when a change to the canvas object.

 <h2>Requires</h2>